rn1hd/rn1hd/Personal Projects/Merkandow.md

 **Merkandow** is a skilled service provider application that comes from the following words:

-- **Merkado**, a Filipino word for **Market** where a client has following options to choose their service provider that aligns with their needs.
+- **Merkado**, a Filipino word for **Market** where a client has the following options to choose their service provider that aligns with their needs.
 It also applies the law of supply and demand.
 - **Brand**, an opportunity for a service provider to prove themselves by showcasing their unique selling point.
 - **Shadow**, this application that provides job opportunities to unemployed individuals who has the potential to contribute their skills in the community.